Art Building, Room 237

-The Department of Design offers the BFA degree with majors in communication design, fashion design and interior design.
-The department offers two graduate degrees: the MFA degree with a major in design is offered with concentrations in fashion design, interior design and innovation studies, and the Master of Arts with a major in design with a concentration in innovantion studies.
+The Department of Design offers the Bachelor of Fine Arts (BFA) degree with majors in communication design, fashion design and interior design.
+The department offers two graduate degrees: the Master of Fine Arts (MFA) degree with a major in design is offered with concentrations in fashion design, interior design and innovation studies, and the Master of Arts (MA) with a major in design with a concentration in innovation studies.
 Students interested in these degrees may contact the department chair.

 The three professional programs in the Department of Design share a common mission that prepares students not only to meet, but also to define and re-invent solutions for the fundamental challenges that impact their respective professions in an increasingly changing world.
 The curricula in each of these programs have been designed and are being taught to help future designers develop the conceptual, aesthetic, analytical and technical skills necessary to achieve these objectives.

 The BFA degree program with a major in communication design is structured to help students who complete the program become effective conceptual thinkers and, most importantly, effective problem solvers who learn how to design (among other things) books, web sites, advertising campaigns, corporate identity systems, posters, electronic motion graphics, interactive information delivery systems and retail packaging.
 Students emerge from this program with the ability to generate original, creative messages and ideas, and the skills necessary to visually communicate them to specific audiences.
 They learn to do this by thoughtfully manipulating typography and imagery within carefully constructed systems and structures to direct, inform, educate, clarify, evoke, expose and beautify in both print and electronic media.